SimoneBronzini/awk/README.md

 awk
 =====

-A library to provide advanced awk-like functionalities to file manipulation in Python.
+A library to provide advanced awk-like functionalities for file manipulation in Python.

 Motivation
 -------------